shopware/docs/guides/plugins/plugins/storefront/add-javascript-as-script-tag.md

 Too many scripts can have a negative effect on the shop's performance.
 :::

-### Script loading behaviour
+### Script loading behavior

-It is recommended to use the `defer` attribute to tell the browser that the script is meant to be executed after the document has been parsed.
+Using the `defer` attribute is recommended to tell the browser that the script is meant to be executed after the document has been parsed.
-However, in case you are adding a library as `<script>`, please consult the library documentation.
+However, if you add a library as `<script>`, please consult the library documentation.
 Some libraries are supposed to be loaded with `async` attribute.

 ::: warning
 It should be avoided to add external `<script src="#">` without `defer` or `async` because it will block rendering of the site until the script is executed.
 This can have a negative effect on the shop's performance.
 :::

 ### Alternative script locations

 You can also add a `<script>` near the body using block `base_body_script` in `src/Storefront/Resources/views/storefront/base.html.twig`.
-Technically, it is possible to add `<script>` at every location the Twig blocks are offering.
+It is possible to add `<script>` at every location the Twig blocks offer.

 ::: info
-Alternative script locations should only be used when there is a technical reason to do so.
+Alternative script locations should only be used when there is a technical reason.
-For example when the documentation of an external library is recommending a specific script location inside the HTML.
+For example, when the documentation of an external library recommends a specific script location inside the HTML.
 :::